Vivid Trace 1.3 Messages and Codes

 Explanation: A non-existent item with ID ID was requested.

-Remedial Action: Ensure that ID is correct and that the user account requesting item has permission to access it.
+Remedial Action: Ensure that ID is correct and that the user account requesting item has permission to browse it.

 That license key was malformed and could not be applied.
 Ensure that the entire Vivid Trace add-on license key is entered exactly as provided.
 For assistance, contact your supplier or Vivid Support.